sheltermanager/asm3/src/static/pages/manual/_sources/configuration.txt

 * Open reports in a new browser tab: Open all reports in their own browser tabs.

+* Show report menu items in collapsed categories: If you have a lot of reports installed, this option allows you to just show the categories in the reports menu.
+Clicking a category expands it.

 * Auto log users out after this many minutes of activity: If a user leaves their browser open and idle for this many minutes, the system will automatically log them out.